 The Company has incurred operating losses since its inception and management expects operating losses and negative cash flows to continue for the foreseeable future and, as a result, the Company will require additional capital to fund its operations and execute its business plan.
-As of December 31, 2021, the Company had \$25.6 million in cash and cash equivalents, which are not sufficient to fund the Company's planned operations through one year after the date the consolidated financial statements are issued.
-Accordingly, there is substantial doubt about the Company's ability to continue as a going concern does not include cash sources outside of the Company's direct control that management expects to be available within the next twelve months.
+As of December 31, 2022, the Company had \$62.8 million in cash and cash equivalents, which may not be sufficient to fund the Company's planned operations through one year after the date the consolidated financial statements are issued.
+Accordingly, there is substantial doubt about the Company's ability to continue as a going concern.
+The analysis used to determine the Company's ability to continue as a going concern does not include cash sources outside of the Company's direct control that management expects to be available within the next twelve months.